lanl-aea/waves/docs/computational_practices_version_control.rst

 that line, so questions about the purpose of a specific portion of a file may be recovered quickly.
 With more advanced filtering, the Git log can display all commit entries that touched a specific file, set of files, edits by a specific author, etc.

+On its own, git may be difficult to use in collaboration between large teams, across file systems, and between networks.
+Collaborative web-based software, such as `GitHub`_ :cite:`github`, `Gitlab` :cite:`gitlab`, and `Bitbucket`_
+:cite:`bitbucket`, provide solutions for tracking work, parallel project development, discussions, and continuous testing and integration.
+These are not the only software for collaborative git projects, just like git is not the only version control software.
+Probably your organization already has access to a version control software and an associated collaboration tool, making that the best set of tools to start with.

 There is an abundance of documentation, tutorials, and recommended practices in the use of `git`_ and other version control software systems and practices.
 Instead of re-creating a tutorial here, this section will end with a few